profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-2.md

 This is your working, auto built WordPress instance
 ** don't terminate the instance this time - we're going to migrate the database in stage 3**

-# STAGE 2 - FINISH
+# Phase 2 - FINISHED

 This configuration has several limitations :-